bobbah/CentCom/CentCom.Exporter/README.md

 of this README, specifically the provider and connection string.
 Optionally configure ``hostsettings.json`` to control the port on which the application will bind to.

+To implement HTTPS I personally recommend proxying the service through CloudFlare, or behind NGINX.
+If you wish to use HTTPS directly, edit ``hostsettings.json`` to use ``https`` and configure the other settings for Kestrel as appropriate.

 ## Configuration

 Configure your exporter instance through ``appsettings.json``.
 The possible configuration values are described below,